-- 1. A base amount is provided to cover administrative and program expenses to sustain existing programs and covers the BASIC category of the recycling continuum.
-Base funding is dependent on the number of households in a community. - A second level, project funding, is targeted to specific grant projects that are related to achieving recycling goals and covers projects contained in the IMPROVED and ADVANCED categories of the recycling continuum. - 3.
-A third level, incentive funding, is one-time special project funding for large projects or purchases that cannot be covered with project funding. - 4.
-A fourth level, shared resources funding, is targeted to fund collaborations among municipalities.
+- 1. Base Funding: funding to cover administrative and program expenses to sustain existing programs and covers the BASIC category of the recycling continuum.
+Base funding is dependent on the number of households in a community. - 2.
+Project Funding: funding to target specific grant projects that are related to achieving recycling goals and covers projects contained in the IMPROVED and ADVANCED categories of the recycling continuum. - 3.
+Incentive Funding: funding for one-time special projects or purchases that cannot be covered with project funding.
+Project funding should be applied for before incentive funding is applied for. - 4.
+Shared Resources Funding: funding for collaboration among multiple municipalities.